jamsoft/uap-data-vis-tool/README.md

 # Supported Platforms

-Currently the tool only supports 64-bit Windows, we have MacOS and Linux versions incoming once I've had enough time to test these builds.
+Currently the tool only supports 64-bit Windows & Linux, we have MacOS version incoming once I've had enough time to test the build.

 # Issues & Feature Requests